Bailout Stigma: Conclusion

 The current paper has studied a dynamic model of a government bailout in which firms have a continuing need to fund their projects by selling their assets.
 Asymmetric information about the quality of assets gives rise to adverse selection and a concommitant market freeze, which provides a rationale for a government bailout, just as in \citet{tirole2012overcoming}.
 However, in contrast to \citet{tirole2012overcoming}, markets stigmatize bailout recipients, which jeopardizes their ability to fund subsequent projects.
 The presence of this bailout stigma and other dynamic incentives yields a much more complex and nuanced portrayal of how bailouts impact the economy than have been recognized in the extant literature.

 Our main findings can be summarized as follows.
-The bailout stigma necessitates the government to pay a premium over the market terms to compensate for the stigma.
+Bailout stigma necessitates the government to pay a premium over the market terms to compensate for the stigma.
 Even so, market rejuvenation can be short-lived and adverse selection can worsen in subsequent market trading, resulting in a market freeze even more severe than in the absence of a bailout.
 This requires the government to further increase a premium.
 A more attractive bailout premium can be effective in stimulating trade and investment, but its effects are delayed.
 Delayed benefits materialize as bailouts provide firms with opportunities to boost reputation by ``rejecting'' bailout offers.
 This improves their ability to trade in the market in subsequent periods.
-Indeed, there is no welfare loss in this case relative to a secret bailout that does not entail stigma.
-Thus delayed effects of bailouts can be a blessing in disguise, subject to two important caveats: the government may need to run a large budget deficit to support delayed market stimulation, and delay in and of itself may be undesirable for reasons not modeled in the current paper.
+Indeed, there is no welfare loss in this case relative to a secret bailout, {which attains optimal welfare.} As such, the delayed effects of bailouts can be a blessing in disguise, subject to two important caveats: the government may need to run a large budget deficit to support delayed market stimulation, and delay in and of itself may be undesirable for reasons not modeled in the current paper.

-The central lesson from the current work is that, compared with the static setting, the effects of bailouts are very different due to the interplay between the bailout stigma, the market's belief within and across periods, and rich signaling opportunities firms have in the dynamic context.
-To the best of our knowledge, the insights we develop and the forces we identify are novel and have not been recognized in the previous literature and should be part of the framework for conducting future policy debates and empirical studies.
+The central lesson from the current work is that, compared with the static setting, the dynamic effects of bailouts are very different due to interplay between the bailout stigma, the market's belief within and across periods, and rich signaling opportunities firms have in the dynamic context.
+To the best of our knowledge, the insights we develop and the forces we identify are novel and have not been recognized in the previous literature, and should be part of the framework for conducting future policy debates and empirical studies.